acorney/taking20-mm-roll20/README.md

 - Put commentary to "innate" spells.
 Some monsters may need you to tweak the character sheet to enable their spellbook.
 - Updated Perception to use more straightforward math (Perception + 10 for passive).
 Doesn't take into account ADV/DIS.
 Reference: https://app.roll20.net/forum/post/4658021/npc-perception-slash-passive-perception-macro
 - Updated "Stats" to remove a depricated npcd* duplicate variable reference
+- Macros that have been updated have a ^ next to their header.
+If there's no ^, there's no update needed.

 ## ORIGINAL VIDEO WITH INSTRUCTIONS AND DEMONSTRATION
 https://youtu.be/rrbqdkGIa00